New Year tips for a healthy 2016

 Eating more fruit and vegetables is a great step towards a healthier diet.
 From a video showing easy swaps to sensational salad suggestions, we’ve got lots of information and healthy recipe ideas at our 5-a-day section.

 Lack of confidence in your cooking skills or finding yourself with little time to make meals can lead some people to take unhealthy shortcuts.
 We solved both problems at once with 25 healthy dishes you can cook in five minutes or less.

 Giving up alcohol or cutting down was a resolution for 11 per cent of people.
 Read more information about alcohol and your heart.

-Professor Peter Weissberg, British Heart Foundation Medical Director, says: “Imagine trying to make a machine that operates 87,000 times per day for 80+ years without stopping.
+Professor Peter Weissberg, former British Heart Foundation Medical Director, says: “Imagine trying to make a machine that operates 87,000 times per day for 80+ years without stopping.
 That's your heart - take care of it!”